eBay/EBNObservable/Documentation.md

 3. Then call the manual trigger method, passing in the previous value : `[Address manuallyTriggerObserversForProperty:@"zipCode" previousValue:oldZip];`

 In most sane cases you will not have to deal with calling `manuallyTriggerObserversForProperty:`.
 But, because Observable will dynamically keep a key path up to date, meaning that as elements in the middle of a key path change value we update what object properties are being observed, it is important that you add manual trigger calls in cases where you can't call the setter method.
 Much of what these methods do is keep key paths up to date.

+An important caveat is that you do not have to do manual triggering for a property inside of that property's custom setter method.

 ## Debugging
 You can see who all is observing a given object by calling `debugShowAllObservers` on an observed object.